-Administrative and Policy Adoption Section Changed Effective Date Summary of Changes Reg.
-Num.
-9358 03/09/2022 Amendment to the Code of Regulations of the Transport and Other Public Services Bureau (CRTPSB).
+Administrative and Policy Adoption Section Changed • • Reg.
+No. 9358 03/09/2022 Amendment to the Code of Regulations of the Transport and Other Public Services Bureau (CRTPSB).
 Main changes pertaining to CMV safety include: Addition of new CMV-related definitions (translated to Spanish) to conform to 49 C.F.R.
 Parts 171-173, 380, 382, 383, 390 and 391; Minor updates and revisions of penalties for Hazardous Materials violations; Addition of new penalties for LPG transport violations; General revision and addition of penalties applicable to the LPG industry, including significant increases for serious violations; Broad revision of regulations applicable to commercial drivers and operators, pertaining to issuance of CDL's and CLP's, CMV classifications, changes to conform to 49 C.F.R.
 Parts 171-178, 380, 382, 383, 384, 386, 390, 391, 392, 397, 1572, causes for driver disqualification and applicable penalties, and driving schools' CMV training requirements; Changes of regulations applicable to cargo transport, including addition of insurance, signage, vehicle operation and daily inspection requirements, and adoption of service hours requirements in accordance with 49 C.F.R.
 Pt.
-395.
+395. Regulation 9129 of 09/29/2020 10/29/2020 Cylinder labeling Requirements.
+Regulation 9283 06/11/2021 Transportation of Combustion Waste/Residue.
+9293 08/23/2021 Adopted sections to incorporate CDL, CDLIS